 Angie Lopez

-They are the current Yale University Art Gallery Rose Herrick Jackson Curatorial Intern.
-They received their B.A. in Art History (with a minor in French) from Stanford University, where they completed a thesis entitled ‘In a Queer Time and Spirit: The Cross-Temporality and Mysticism of Georgiana Houghton’s Spirit Drawings’.
-They have worked for the Cantor Arts Center, The Anderson Collection, and the Cluny Museum - National Museum of the Middle Ages.
+Prior to Yale, they received their B.A. with honors in Art History (with a minor in French) from Stanford University, where they completed a thesis entitled ‘In a Queer Time and Spirit: The Cross-Temporality and Mysticism of Georgiana Houghton’s Spirit Drawings’.